hubmapconsortium/ingest-validation-tools/docs/atacseq/README.md

 ### `is_targeted`
 This is a boolean value that specifies whether or not a specific molecule(s) is/are targeted for detection/measurement by the assay.
 The CODEX analyte is protein.
-TODO: Should this be updated?
-Seems like copy and paste from CODEX.

 | constraint | value |
 | --- | --- |